 To view the impact of your experiments on your organization's metrics, do the following:

-- From the left navigation, click Splits and select the desired feature flag.
+- From the left navigation, click Feature flags and select the desired feature flag.

 - From your feature flag, click the Metrics impact tab.
 The Results page appears.
 The page shows how your organization's metrics change when looking at customers in a particular treatment as well as when comparing treatments.